Royal question: Accession of King Baudouin, 1951

 King Leopold's abdication message of 1 August 1950 was premised on a reconciliation in the person of his eldest son over the course of a year.
 Baudouin was seen by most parties as an acceptable alternative candidate.
 Under a law of 11 August, executive powers were transferred to Baudouin in advance of the official abdication.
 Leopold formally abdicated on 16 July 1951.
 His son succeeded him the following day as King Baudouin.

 Assassination of Julien Lahaut

 On 11 August 1950, as Crown Prince Baudouin was taking the oath of allegiance (as regent) to the Constitution in front of the Parliament, an unidentified individual in the Communist benches shouted "Vive la république!" ("Long Live the Republic!").
 The interruption caused outrage.
 It was widely suspected that the culprit was Julien Lahaut, the noted Communist leader who had been one of the leading opponents of Leopold's return.
 A week later (18 August), Lahaut was shot dead by an unidentified assassin outside his house in Seraing, near Liège.
 The murder shocked the Belgian public and an estimated 200,000 people attended Lahaut's funeral.
 Although no-one was ever prosecuted for the murder, it was widely attributed to clandestine Leopoldist militia like the Ligue Eltrois or the Bloc anticommuniste belge who operated with the knowledge of the security services.
+In 2015, new research by a team of historians linked the assassination of Lahaut to anti-communist and royalist elements inside the Belgian intelligence services, probably spearheaded by André Moyen.